Entropic balance with feedback control: information equalities and tight inequalities

-All numerical results are in dimensionless variables; by taking $L$ as the length unit, $T$ as the energy unit, and $\gamma L^2/T$ as the time unit.
+All numerical results are in dimensionless variables: $L$ is the length unit, $T$ is the energy unit, and $\gamma L^2/T$ is the time unit.
 In the left panel of Fig.~\ref{fig:type-I-num-results}, we show the average work $\av{W}$ and its bounds in Eq.~\eqref{eq:comp-ineq} as a function of $\Delta x$ for a non-equilibrium situation with $f=0.7$.
-As predicted by our theoretical framework, the Markovian bounds are always tighter than their chain counterparts.
+As predicted by our theory, the Markovian bounds are always tighter than their chain counterparts.
 It is worth noting that no net work can be extracted from the system, $\av{W}>0$, for large enough error, $\Delta x>\Delta x_0(f)$; for $\Delta x=1$, the control becomes open-loop.
 The value $\Delta x_0(f)$ is quite accurately predicted by the Markovian bounds, but not by the chain bounds.
 This is further illustrated in the right panel of Fig.~\ref{fig:type-I-num-results}, where a phase diagram of the engine in the $(\Delta x,f)$ plane is plotted.

 We have numerically checked equality~\eqref{eq:W-Ix-Iu-equality} in the left panel of Fig.~\ref{fig:W-I-Iu}.
 The extracted work $\av{W}$ is not a monotonic function of $V_0$, which can be understood intuitively: for $\Delta t_{\meas}\to\infty$, $\av{W}$ vanishes for both $V_0\to 0$ and $V_0\to\infty$; in the latter case, corresponding to low temperatures, the probability concentrates in the minimum of the potential and thus $\av{V}$ cannot be decreased at the measurement.
 In the right panel of Fig.~\ref{fig:W-I-Iu}, we compare the precision of the Markovian bound $-\deltam I$ and the unavailable information bound $\overline{\calI_u-\calI_{\vec{x}}}$ when there are errors in the measurement.
 There appears an intermediate region of $\Delta x$ in which the Markovian bound is tighter; it is inside this region that $\av{W}$ changes sign.
 See Sec.~VII of~\cite{SM-Markovian-entropy-balance-2025} for further numerical checks of Eqs.~\eqref{eq:W-Ix-Iu-equality} and \eqref{eq:W-Ix-Iu-equality-with-f}.